fergbrain/countdown-timer/readme.txt

 Countdown Timer allows you to setup one or more dates to count down to or away from.

-Events can be inserted into the sidebar, either manually or as a widget, or within posts and pages.
+Events can be inserted into the sidebar using the widget, or within posts and pages using shortcodes.

 == Translations ==